washingtoncie/washingtoncie.github.io/_pages/community-service/household-goods-and-furniture-drive.md

 ### Where to Donate

-Collection boxes will be placed on the curbside at the following addresses, daily, from 8 am to 8 pm, from April 20-May 1:
+Collection boxes were placed on the curbside at the following addresses, daily, from 8 am to 8 pm, from April 20-May 1:

 - 8509 Howell Rd - Bethesda - MD - 20817
 - 5803 Tudor Ln - Rockville - MD - 20852
 - 605 Fulton Ave - Falls Church - VA - 22046
 - 6901 Winterberry Lane - Bethesda - Maryland - 20817

-In addition, you may drop donations at English Now!, 4963 Elm Street, Suite 300, Bethesda, MD 20814, any day Monday through Friday, at between 9am and 1pm.
+In addition, donors dropped donations at English Now!, 4963 Elm Street, Suite 300, Bethesda, MD 20814, any day Monday through Friday, at between 9am and 1pm.

 ## For More Information & an Invitation to Learn More